- Telling Twins Apart : How can you tell your identical twins apart without second-guessing yourself?

 While color-coded clothes need more work when choosing outfits, organizing closets, and shopping, they are a better way of telling your twins apart in the first few weeks.
 You could dress twin A in pastel colors and twin B in cool colors.

 Patterns are also another way to identify your newborn twins easily.
 One twin can dress in flower-themed outfits while the other dresses in animal-themed outfits.
-As a parent, here is where your creativity is allowed to roam free, as long as your twins are comfortable in what they wear.
+As a parent, here is where your creativity is allowed to roam free as long as your twins are comfortable in what they wear.

 4) Their personality will give you a boost

 Yes, even a two-month-old baby does have a different personality from their twin.
-From how they act, the way they lift their fingers, to how they interact with you, your baby’s individuality is a simple way to tell them apart.
+From how they act, to the way they lift their fingers, to how they interact with you, your baby’s individuality is a simple way to tell them apart.

-Look for the small cues as you breastfeed, change, and spend one on one time with them.
+Look for the small cues as you breastfeed, change, and spend one-on-one time with them.

 5) Check for physical traits and helpful birthmarks.